On the spread of random graphs: Introduction

-\refS{Sproblems} contains some open problems, inspired by our results.
+Finally \refS{Sproblems} contains some open problems arising from our work.

+Given a graph $G$ we let $v(G)$ denote the number of vertices and $e(G)$ the number of edges.
 We use $c_1,C_1$ etc.\ to denote various positive constants.
 (We use $c_i$ for small constants and $C_i$ for large.)
-In \refS{Sgnc}, where we consider $\Gnc$, these are allowed to depend on $c$, but they never depend on $n$.
+In Sections \refand{Sgnc}{sec.sw}, where we consider $\Gnc$ and $\Rnc$, these are allowed to depend on $c$, but they never depend on~$n$.

-\begin{ack} This work was started during the Oxford--Princeton workshop on Combinatorics in Oxford, June 2008, and continued during visits of CM and SJ to CRM, Montreal in September and October 2008. \end{ack}
+\begin{ack} This work was started during the Oxford--Princeton workshop on Combinatorics in Oxford, June 2008, continued during visits of CM and SJ to the CRM in Montreal in September and October 2008, and finally completed following a workshop in Bellairs in March 2012. \end{ack}